langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

     runtime qualities you'd like the application to exhibit, such as robustness and correctness.
     [O'Reilly: 97 Things Every Programmer Should Know](#oreilly-97-things-every-programmer-should-know)

-  - Tracking work can tickets can be used to show that work's status as *Not Started*, *In Progress*, or *Don*e without reference to a hidden project management tool and without having to chase programmers for fictional status reports.
+  - Tracking work can tickets can be used to show that work's status as `Not Started`, `In Progress`, or `Done` without reference to a hidden project management tool and without having to chase programmers for fictional status reports.
     [O'Reilly: 97 Things Every Programmer Should Know](#oreilly-97-things-every-programmer-should-know)